-- (1) "Historic district" means a district designated as a historic district under subch.
-IV or VII. - (2) "Landmark" means a site, structure, or site with structures that is designated as a landmark under s.
+(3) "Landmark" means a site, structure, or site with structures that is designated as a landmark under s.
 41.07, or that was designated as a landmark under s.
-33.13 of the Madison General Ordinances prior to [insert effective date of this ordinance]. - (3) "Landmark site" means the tax parcel or parcels on which a landmark is located. - (4) "Landmarks Commission," or "Commission" means the commission created under s.
-33.19 of the Madison General Ordinances. - (5) "Non-contributing structure" means a structure that is located in a historic district but is, for purposes of s.
-41.12(3)(a), specifically identified in an ordinance creating or amending that district as being inconsistent with the overall historic character of the district. - (6) "Person" means an individual, corporation, partnership, limited liability company, cooperative, trust, association or business entity. - (7) "Preservation Planner" means the person designated under s.
-41.05. - (8) "Structure" means a building or other improvement attached to land. - [COMMENT: This ordinance simplifies and clarifies current definitions; deletes definitions of terms that are no longer used in the ordinance text; and adds some new definitions.
+33.13 of the Madison General Ordinances prior to [insert effective date of this ordinance].

+(4) "Landmark site" means the tax parcel or parcels on which a landmark is located.

+(5) "Landmarks Commission," or "Commission" means the commission created under s.
+33.19 of the Madison General Ordinances.

+(6) "Person" means an individual, corporation, partnership, limited liability company, cooperative, trust, association or business entity.

+(7) "Preservation Planner" means the person designated under s.
+41.05.

+- (8) "Structure" means a building or other improvement attached to land. - [COMMENT: This ordinance simplifies and clarifies current definitions; deletes definitions of terms that are no longer used in the ordinance text; and adds some new definitions.
 It eliminates substantive material that duplicates or conflicts with ordinance text, and moves some substantive material from definitions to ordinance text.
 Technical terms used in s.
-41.12(3)(c) could also be defined here, as necessary (they could also be defined, with greater local specificity, in the district-specific ordinances that establish development standards for individual historic districts).]
+41.12(3)(c) could be defined here, as necessary.
+(They could also be defined, with greater local specificity, in the district-specific ordinances that establish development standards for individual historic districts).]